What Should I Know Before Starting Testosterone Therapy?

 Discussing Your Treatment Plan

 Before you start TRT, have a detailed discussion with your healthcare provider about your treatment plan.
-This conversation should cover:
+This conversation should cover the benefits, any medical condition, and other factors that could influence outcomes:

 1. The type of testosterone replacement method that’s best for you (injections, gels, patches, etc.)